 “It’s important to pay it off because as they move to the next stages of their lives, they will likely acquire more debt, for example if they purchase a home,” she says, adding CFP professionals can also share valuable insights about what banks look for when granting a mortgage and the value of establishing a good credit rating.

-A 2017 survey conducted by Leger for the Financial Planning Standards Council shows that three in 10 Canadians say that assisting their children with post-secondary costs will or has already postponed their retirement and has or will prevent them from paying off their own debt.
+A 2017 survey conducted by Leger for FP Canada shows that three in 10 Canadians say that assisting their children with post-secondary costs will or has already postponed their retirement and has or will prevent them from paying off their own debt.
 Through education and financial coaching services for young adults, CFP professionals can help create financial independence while alleviating some of the burden and guilt these young people are experiencing as a result.

 For more information about financial planning for young adults, read I'm too young for financial planning...aren't I?, Launching your career?
 6 healthy financial planning habits to start now and keep for life and 5 important financial pitfalls for Millennials.